ashleve/lightning-hydra-template/README.md

 Template is not really adjusted for building data pipelines that depend on each other.
 It's more efficient to use it for model prototyping on ready-to-use data.

 ❌ Overfitted to simple use case <br>
 The configuration setup is built with simple lightning training in mind.
-You might need to put some effort to adjust it for different use cases, e.g. lightning lite.
+You might need to put some effort to adjust it for different use cases, e.g. lightning fabric.

+❌ Might not support your workflow <br>
+For example, you can't resume hydra-based multirun or hyperparameter search.

 > **Note**: _Keep in mind this is unofficial community project._